-Applications responding to this initiative must incorporate consultation and planning activities for the 250th anniversary of American independence, but may also include standard PAG activities (see Allowable activities).
+Applications responding to this initiative must incorporate consultation and planning activities for the 250th anniversary of American independence, but may also include other allowable activities.

 In addition, NEH especially encourages projects that include Native American organizations and communities as lead applicants and project partners.